-Fredericton/Unceded Wolastoq territory – On the eve of the Senate passing Harper’s anti-terrorist Bill C-51, dozens gathered at a cafe in Fredericton to hear three indigenous land defenders share their stories of being criminalized for defending their community’s land and water.
+Fredericton/Unceded Wolastoqiyik territory – On the eve of the Senate passing Harper’s anti-terrorist Bill C-51, dozens gathered at a cafe in Fredericton to hear three Indigenous land defenders share their stories of being criminalized for defending their community’s land and water.
 The event was organized by the Maritimes-Guatemala Breaking the Silence Network.

 Crisanta Perez, a Mayan Mam mother and grandmother from the Western highlands of Guatemala, spoke of her community’s struggle against the Goldcorp Marlin mine, a Canadian-owned mine.
 Perez blames the mine for shortages in water, cracks in homes, health impacts and criminalization and violence against opponents.